 In 2022, we began working on a preliminary decarbonisation roadmap for all our operations, defining the baselines, the haulage truck replacement plan, energy input projections and the assumptions for current and future technologies.
-The final roadmap, to be defined in 2023, will clearly indicate the steps needed to achieve carbon neutrality by 2050.
+The final roadmap, to be defined

 We use our Scope 1 and 2 emissions profile and emissions intensity (tCO2e /tCu) to monitor our exposure to our most material transition risks related to power supply and diesel consumption, as well as any emissions tax or regulatory changes that may influence the reduction goals.